liubo404/startspring2/chapter1.md

 ## 1-3 Spring IoC container
-A Ajava application consists of objects that interact with each other to provide applicaton behavior.
+A Java application consists of objects that interact with each other to provide applicaton behavior.
 The objects with which an object interacts are referred to as its _dependencies_.
 For instance, if an object X interacts with object Y and Z, then Y and Z are dependencies of object X. DI is a design pattern in which the dependencies of an object are typically specified as arguments to its constructor and setter methods.
 And, these dependencies are injected into the object when it's created.